On approximations of Value at Risk and Expected Shortfall involving kurtosis: Approximations of and using kurtosis

 One can think it over that the corresponding versions of \eqref{VaR_aszimp} and \eqref{ES_aszimp} hold for the approximations \ $\widehat{\VaR_S}^{(II)}(\alpha)$, \ $\widehat{\VaR_S}^{(III)}(\alpha)$, \ $\widehat{\VaR_S}^{(IV)}(\alpha)$ \ of \ $\VaR_S(\alpha)$, \ and \ $\widehat{\ES_S}^{(II)}(\alpha)$, \ $\widehat{\ES_S}^{(III)}(\alpha)$, \ $\widehat{\ES_S}^{(IV)}(\alpha)$ \ of \ $\ES_S(\alpha)$, \ respectively.

 In what follows, we evaluate the precisions of the approximations \eqref{VAR_approx_mod} and \eqref{ES_approx_mod} in case of some notable loss distributions that are very popular in insurance mathematics, namely, in case of the exponential, Pareto type I, lognormal and compound (Poisson) distributions.
 This part can be considered as a counterpart of Section 3 in Casta\~{n}er et al.\ \cite{CasClaMar}.
+In the introduction we shedded some light on the importance of the above mentioned loss distributions underpinning our choice.

 \begin{Ex}[Exponential distribution] Let \ $S$ \ be an exponentially distributed random variable with parameter \ $\lambda>0$. \ Then, using that \ $\EE(S^k) = \frac{k!}{\lambda^k}$, \ $k\in\NN$, \ one can easily have